-As a hobby, gardening doesn’t require much to succeed—seeds, soil, water, and, eventually, some nutrients for your hungry plants.
-While some gardeners love to hoard gadgets, you can achieve your goals with a basic set of tools.
+Though you may be like some gardeners who love to hoard gadgets, it is possible to achieve most gardening goals with a basic set of tools.
 Among these, one of the most essential gardening implements is the trusty garden fork.

-There are three main types of garden forks, which serve a variety of purposes:
+There are six types of gardening forks, each of which serves a variety of purposes:

-- Standard garden forks usually have between four and eight tines.
-These garden forks are designed to root around in the soil and move dirt, compost, or mulch, as needed.
+- Standard garden forks usually have four square or round tines.
+These garden forks are designed to root around in the soil and move dirt, compost, or mulch as needed.
 They have a slight curve to make it easier to scoop dirt as you fork through it.

-- Digging forks are meant for digging into the soil and are ideal for loosening compacted earth.
+- Digging forks are meant for penetrating the soil and are ideal for loosening compacted earth.
 These garden forks usually have between four and six tines with no curvature.

 - Hand forks are compact tools suitable for loosening up small patches of dirt around small plants and seedlings, as well as digging up weeds.
 These garden forks typically have three tines.